HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 Clean up magnet room

-- Clean headphone covers and mic filter using sanitary wipes in top black cabinet
+- Clean headphone covers, head coil/cage, and mic filter using sanitary wipes in top black cabinet
 - Return headphones and mic to their drawers (follow wires, be sure not to wind fiber optic cables too tightly)
 - Return mirror to the counter
 - Return small head cushions to the dark red cabinet